cowboydaniel/PRRC/docs/PHASE_3_COMPLETE.md

 No new external dependencies for Phase 3.
 Continues to use:
-- PySide6/PyQt6/PySide2/PyQt5 (any supported Qt binding)
+- PySide6 runtime (sole supported Qt for Python binding)
 - Python ≥3.9

 ### Configuration